From Audacity Manual

 |Even if Snap To is enabled, a track or clip can still be time-shifted to any position and the and commands will still align to positions outside snap positions for the current format.|

-For example, six and a half seconds displays as 6.500 seconds.
-With Snap To checked and the format set to hours, minutes, seconds and milliseconds, clicking in-between 6.500 seconds and 6.501 seconds on the Timeline snaps the cursor to the nearest millisecond unit, unless the cursor is already exactly at the nearest millisecond unit relative to the click point.
+With Snap To set to "Nearest" and the format set to hours, minutes, seconds and milliseconds, clicking in-between 6.500 seconds and 6.501 seconds as displayed on the Timeline snaps the cursor to the nearest millisecond unit, unless the cursor is already exactly at the nearest millisecond unit relative to the click point.

-To snap to whole seconds, change the format to one where the smallest unit is seconds, for example, hours, minutes and seconds (hh:mm:ss).
+Now suppose we want to snap to whole seconds.
+To do this, change the format to one where the smallest unit is seconds, for example, hours, minutes and seconds (hh:mm:ss).

 - Assuming the cursor is currently at other than exactly 2.0 whole seconds, clicking at 2.4 seconds will now snap the cursor to 2.0 seconds, while clicking at 2.8 seconds will snap the cursor to 3.0 seconds.

-- When Snap To is on you can move the cursor to the preceding or following Snap To position by using keyboard LEFT arrow or RIGHT arrow respectively.
+- When either "Nearest" or "Prior" Snap To is enabled you can always move the cursor to the preceding or following Snap To position by using keyboard LEFT arrow or RIGHT arrow respectively.

 - Contract a selection edge to the nearest Snap To position by holding CTRL and SHIFT then pressing LEFT arrow to contract from the right edge or RIGHT arrow to contract from the left edge.